DivonilLiquid/MERN-Development/README.md

-# Course Material and FAQ for my Complete Node.js, Express and MongoDB Bootcamp
+# My Complete Node.js, Express and MongoDB PROJECT'S with FAQ

 This repo contains starter files and the finished project files for all the projects of my MERN DEVELOPMENT (complete repo size is **288MB**).